TobiWeller/Ridle/README.md

 ```

 The file *run.sh* is given to combine both commands in order to immediately evualuate the representations.
 It applies the method on the knowledge graph umls and stores the embeddings in a csv.
 Afterwards, it applies the learned representations for instance type prediction.
 The results are saved in a csv.
-Due to the size of DBpedia and Wikidata and the limited space for uploading the datasets, we uploaded subsets of the datasets DBp_2016-04, DBp_3.8 and WD_2017-03-13 for which experiments were conducted.
+Due to the size of DBpedia and Wikidata and the limited space for uploading the datasets, we uploaded subsets including Books_Wikidata, umls and Songs_DBpedia for which experiments were conducted.

 ```
 sh run.sh